WHAT DOES THE PHRASE “AS IS” MEAN? Please discuss with your attorney the meaning of the phrase “as is”, as used in your real estate transaction.

-4. A written representation (satisfactory to your attorney) that survives closing of title, indicating that they agree to be financially responsible for any losses, and costs you may incur for taking their opinion as fact vs.my opinion.
+4. A written representation (satisfactory to your attorney) that survives the closing of title, indicating that they agree to be financially responsible for any losses, and costs you may incur for taking their opinion as fact vs.my opinion.

 5. A certified statement indicating that the individual read this entire home inspection report (not a summary or synopsis prepared by a third party).

-Many real estate purchase real estate contracts specifically state real estate agents and brokers have no special training, knowledge or experience with discovering or evaluating (by example but not limited to these examples) structural defects, roof, basement, mechanical equipment, heating, air conditioning, electrical systems, sewage, plumbing, exterior drainage, termite, insect infestation or damages, radon, asbestos, and etc. If this is not the case, make sure the contract is modified PRIOR to expiration of your home inspection contingency AND that # 1 through # 5 above are complied with.
+Many real estate purchase real estate contracts specifically state real estate agents and brokers have no special training, knowledge or experience with discovering or evaluating (by example but not limited to these examples) structural defects, roof, basement, mechanical equipment, heating, air conditioning, electrical systems, sewage, plumbing, exterior drainage, termite, insect infestation or damages, radon, asbestos, and etc. If this is not the case, make sure the contract is modified PRIOR to the expiration of your home inspection contingency AND that # 1 through # 5 above are complied with.